 The side effects of chemotherapy, sometimes called chemo, depend mainly on the medicines you receive.
 As with other types of treatment, side effects vary from person to person.

-Hair cells and cells that line the digestive tract also divide rapidly.
+- Hair cells and cells that line the digestive tract.
 After treatment with chemotherapy, you may lose your hair and have other side effects, such as loss of appetite, nausea, vomiting, diarrhea, or mouth sores.

 Fatigue is a common side effect of chemotherapy.
 Some people notice that they feel a little more tired than usual, and other people feel completely out of energy.
 After treatment is finished, this fatigue goes away over time.